muhme/quote/README.md

     * user / user_password / user@user.com
     * admin / admin_password / admin@admin.com
     * super_admin / super_admin / super_admin@admin.com
-* quote_chrome – Selenium Standalone with Chrome and VNC server
+* quote_chrome – Selenium Standalone with Chromium and VNC server
   * two ports are available to see browser working in system test (using the password: secret):
     * using a VNC viewer: [vnc://localhost:8104](vnc://localhost:8104) or
     * using your browser (no VNC client is needed):<br />